 In isolation, this appears to be a confirmation of the CCH claims for increased activity in dioceses that have conducted campaigns.
 The problem?
 The same change occurred in dioceses that did not have CCH ads air.
 Here the monthly Mass attendance group increased by 9 percentage points (41% in 2005 compared to 50% in 2011).

 It is certainly possible that the CCH campaigns may have “spilled-over” into other dioceses and that these data still confirm a measurable effect, but I am not sure this is likely.
 Many people see the CCH commercials on television in the dioceses where the ads are air.
 There does not appear to be a widespread number of views of CCH ads outside of these dioceses (i.e., where Mass attendance also increased).
-For example, the CCH YouTube channel has only about 1,400 subscribers and about 32,000 channel views since it was established in March 2008.
+For example, at the time of this post, the CCH YouTube channel has only about 1,400 subscribers and about 32,000 channel views since it was established in March 2008.
 More than 385,000 individual views of its videos have been made.
 These are all quite small numbers on a national scale.
 Most of the views are of the “Epic: 120” video (about 227,000 over more than 3 years... there are smaller numbers of views of this video on vimeo, godtube, dailymotion, metcafe, etc.).
 Forty-one of the 45 videos on the CCH YouTube channel have less than 5,000 views each (33 of them have less than 1,000 views each).

 The CCH website also does not appear to draw huge numbers of visitors according to traffic estimates provided by commercial tracking sites.
 Quantcast estimates that the CCH website is visited by more than 10,800 U.S. web users per month.
 Alexa currently ranks the site at #529,337 in the U.S. (note that Quantcast ranks it higher) and provides the following typical audience snapshot: “Based on internet averages, catholicscomehome.org is visited more frequently by females who are in the age range 55-64, have no children, have no college education and browse this site from work.”